 Venue: Colégio Almada Negreiros, Campus de Campolide – NOVA University of Lisbon

-These are few examples of how personal connections, established in places serving as hubs of decolonization–for instance Lisbon, Paris, London and Rome, but also the newly-independent African countries–were instrumental for the solidarity towards the struggle for independence of Portuguese colonies.
-Not only the liberation movements actively sought to cultivate personal contacts to internationalize their liberation struggles, but a wide variety of actors from across the globe voluntarily engaged in complex relationships with the anticolonialists from Portuguese colonies.
-Journalists, academics, filmmakers, missionaries, priests, doctors, intellectuals and students, to name a few, became activists, fueling anticolonial and anti-racist discourses for international audiences and attracting material and non-material resources for the liberation movements.
-Even Portuguese opponents to the Estado Novo regime, exiles, emigrants and military deserters living for instance in Algeria, France, Brazil and Morocco played a role in the international debate on Portuguese colonialism and interacted with the liberation movements.
-In many circumstances, the activists were at the centre of campaigns to support the national liberation movements, acting on an individual capacity.
-Sometimes they brought with them a web of connections, helping to create formal and informal networks of support such as the anticolonial solidarity groups.
+These are a few examples of how personal connections established in places serving as hubs of decolonization–for instance Lisbon, Paris, London and Rome, but also the newly-independent African countries–were instrumental for developing solidarity with the struggle for independence of Portuguese colonies.
+Liberation movements actively sought to cultivate personal contacts to internationalize their liberation struggles; a wide variety of actors from across the globe voluntarily engaged in complex relationships with the anticolonialists from Portuguese colonies.
+Journalists, academics, filmmakers, missionaries, priests, doctors, intellectuals and students, to name a few, became activists, fueling the development of anticolonial and anti-racist discourses for international audiences and attracting material and non-material resources for liberation movements.
+Even Portuguese opponents to the Estado Novo regime, exiles, emigrants and military deserters living, for instance, in Algeria, France, Brazil and Morocco, played a role in the international debate on Portuguese colonialism and interacted with liberation movements.
+In many circumstances, the activists acted individually and were at the centre of campaigns to support national liberation movements.
+Sometimes they brought with them a web of connections, helping to create formal and informal networks of support, such as the anticolonial solidarity groups.

-Nevertheless, while the role of governments, non-governmental organizations, and international organizations in the solidarity towards the liberation movements from Portuguese colonies has received an increasing attention, the agency of individual figures needs to be explored in greater depth to strengthen our knowledge on the subject.
-To expand the parameters of inquiry on solidarity to individual players who engaged in the support of the struggle against Portuguese colonialism from 1945 until 1975, the Institute of Contemporary History-NOVA University of Lisbon and the University of Florence will organize a conference to be held in Lisbon between 26-27 January 2023.
-The conference intends to frame the individual activism in the most recent scholarship that conceives the solidarity against Portuguese colonialism as part of a transnational movement, nurtured by multiple ties and interactions across state frontiers.
+Nevertheless, while the role of governments, non-governmental organizations and international organizations in solidarity with Portuguese colonies' liberation movements has received increasing attention, the agency of individual figures needs to be explored in greater depth to strengthen our knowledge on the subject.
+To expand the parameters of inquiry on solidarity to include the individual players who supported the struggle against Portuguese colonialism from 1945 until 1975, the Institute of Contemporary History-NOVA University of Lisbon and the University of Florence will organize a conference to be held in Lisbon 26-27 January 2023.
+The conference intends to frame the individual activism in the most recent scholarship that conceives of solidarity against Portuguese colonialism as part of a transnational movement, nurtured by multiple ties and interactions across state frontiers.

 Proposals for 20-minute presentations on issues related to individual solidarity will be accepted, including but not limited to the following topics: